linwoodc3/TwitterSnake/README.md

   17. Select the **Outbound** tab
   18. You'll notice **All traffic** already added; this is okay, leave it.
   19. Select **Add a rule**, then select **HTTPS** as the type.
-      * This is required so that your EC2 instance can communicate with your S3 bucket
+      * This is required so that your EC2 instance can communicate using AWS CLI
   20. Select **Create**
   21. Now your done!
 Your EC2 instance is spun up and ready to go!